JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20240806/WhatcomCountyMeasures20240806.md

 [Link to the interactive calculator version 2 for the Lynden SD bond](table_lynden_bond_20240806)

 The district came up with a 1.36 rate because of their assumption of 5-6% for Total AV growth each year for the next 20 years.
-If they had used a 10% growth for just 2025 the rate would have been 1.31
+If they had used a 10% growth for just 2024 to 2025 the calculated rate would have been 1.31

 ![Lynden SD's bond table for an example property](pagesManual/LeviesReport/20240806/LyndenSDBondExProperty3.png "Lynden SD's bond table for an example property")